WarlightProgramming/cslbot/COMMANDS.md

 * **\_GAME_SIDES**: The name, rank, and rating for each team on each side of the game

+#### CLUSTER NAME

-**CLUSTER NAME**: The name of the league cluster to which this league belongs.
+The name of the league cluster to which this league belongs.

 *Sample Args*: "Infinity Premier League", "Hydra Clan Ladders"